zx80/flask-simple-auth/README.md

 It allows to have a login route to generate authentication tokens.
 Support functions allow to hash new passwords consistently with password checks.

+For authorization, a simple decorator allows to declare required permissions on a route (eg a role name), and relies on a supplied function to check whether a user is in a given group.

 Compared to [Flask HTTPAuth](https://github.com/miguelgrinberg/Flask-HTTPAuth), there is one code in the app which does not need to know about which scheme